 There are two broad categories of color: warm colors and cool colors.
 Warm colors include your reds, oranges, and yellows, while cool colors are blues, greens, and purples.
 I would say that the greyscale would tend toward the cool side as well, though there are definitely warm grays and whites.

-a few shots of my warm neutral + cool color themed home
+A few shots of my warm neutrals + cooler colors themed home

 According to the enneagram personality typology, my personality type is a number 3—The Achiever.
 We are incredibly task driven and don't often slow down.
 I wonder if I'm drawn to these subdued color schemes because, internally, my brain is always going a mile-a-minute, so I just don't have the capacity to take in a super stimulating environment.